datadryad/dryad-app/documentation/apis/embedded_submission.md

 to `/datasets` with the initial dataset metadata.
 When a manuscript system is making this call on behalf of an author, the dataset *must*
 include:
-- a `userID` with the ORCID of the author that has been submitting the manuscript.
+- a `userId` with the ORCID of the author that has been submitting the manuscript.
 This allows the author to manage the dataset in Dryad.
 - an entry in the `authors` list that contains the ORCID of the submitting author